ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : If present with a value of true, indicates that the TEEP agent already has the TA binary and only needs an Install message with a SUIT manifest that authorizes installing it.
-If have-binary is true, the ta-manifest-sequence-number field MUST be present.
+If have-binary is true, the tc-manifest-sequence-number field MUST be present.

 ## Install Message